Temperament test: American Temperament Test Society

 American Temperament Test Society, Inc. was started by Alfons Ertel in 1977.
 Ertel created a test for dogs that checks a dog's reaction to strangers, to auditory and visual stimuli (such as the gun shot test), and to unusual situations in an outdoor setting; it does not test indoor or home situation scenarios.
 It favors a bold confident dog.
 As of 2017, the top three dog breeds that have tested with ATTS are Rottweiler (17% of all tests conducted), German Shepherd Dog (10%), and Doberman (5%).
 The test itself is copyrighted and prospective testers must apply to become official.
-The test is conducted as a pass-fail by majority rule of three testers, and each individual dog is graded according to its own breed's native aptitudes, and taking into account the individual dog's age, health and training.
+The test is conducted as a pass-fail by majority rule of three testers, and each individual dog is graded according to its own breed's native aptitudes, taking into account the individual dog's age, health and training.
 Though the ATTS is the only organization which posts pass rates "by breed", the breeds cannot be compared against each other because the grades are based on each breed's own characteristics.
 Despite that, attorneys have been encouraged to use the ATTS published "results by breed" to defend their clients in dangerous dog cases by comparing pass rates of the breed of their client's dog against the pass rates of other well-known non-aggressive pet dog breeds.
 As of 2017, 34,686 tests have been completed; less than 1,000 per year.